digitalbazaar/rdf-canonize/README.md

 This package has support for [rdf-canonize-native][].
-This package can be useful if your application requires doing many canonizing operations asyncronously in parallel or in the background.
+This package can be useful if your application requires doing many canonizing operations asynchronously in parallel or in the background.
 It is **highly recommended** that you understand your requirements and benchmark using JavaScript vs native bindings.
 The native bindings add overhead and the JavaScript implementation may be faster with modern runtimes.